paritytech/subxt-team-milestones/README.md

-# tools-team-tracking-issues
+# tools-team-milestones

-A meta repository which tracks all active tools team milestones via issues.
+A meta repository which tracks all active Tools Team milestones via issues.

-We'd like to represent all of our milestones as github milestones within our various repositories.
-However, github project boards don't support milestone cards being added directly to them.
-So, in this repository, we create issues corresponding to each milestone across our projects which _can_ be added to a project roadmap.
+Each issue follows a set template, and links to the tools team project board where you can see the progress of any sub tasks.

-Hopefully this can be fully automated eventually, so that a script can scrape all of our project milestones and add/update the issues that mirror them.
+If you're a member of the tools team and would like to add a new milestone, click "create new issue" and follow the template guidelines.